 - Estimate the risk, associated cost and benefit, and uncertainty of these estimates for a range of scenarios regarding pre-test probability of exposure, age distribution, quarantine duration and test strategy, as well as identifying key parameters contributing to uncertainty in these estimates.

-READ THE INTERIM REPORT
+READ THE FINAL REPORT

 Image: One of the scenarios of ongoing COVID-19 infection risk in the Interim Report.